waveform80/pibootctl/docs/api.rst

 :doc:`pibootctl <manual>` can be used both as a standalone application, and as an API within Python.
 The primary class of interest when using :doc:`pibootctl
 <manual>` as an API is :class:`pibootctl.store.Store`, but
-:class:`pibootctl.main.Application` is useful in obtaining the configuration necessary to construct an instance of the :class:`~pibootctl.store.Store`.
+:class:`pibootctl.main.Application` is useful for constructing an instance of the :class:`~pibootctl.store.Store` using the stored configuration.

 The API is split into several modules, documented in the following sections: